 In Germany, you can’t congratulate a person before their actual birthday.
-This superstition goes back to the belief that demons could hear the good wishes and consequently do their best to make them not come true.
-But even when it’s midnight, and you’re finally allowed to congratulate your German friends, party-related danger still lurks around the corner: When you make a toast to them, you’ll have to look everyone straight in the eyes when you clink glasses.
-This way, you’ll make sure that a) there’s no poison in your drink, the origin of this superstition, and b) your love life won’t be ruined for the next 7 years.
+This superstition goes back to the belief that demons can hear the good wishes and consequently do their best to make them not come true.
+But even when it’s midnight and you’re finally allowed to congratulate your German friends, party-related danger still lurks around the corner.
+When you make a toast to them, you’ll have to look everyone straight in the eyes when you clink glasses.
+This way, you’ll make sure that A) there’s no poison in your drink, the origin of this superstition, and B) your love life won’t be ruined for the next seven years.

-Bags have no business being on the ground in Poland because money can easily jump out from there.
-And you know how they say, "Time is money?"
-Well, in Poland, that should be, "Time is life."
-If someone dies, you should bury them before the next Sunday.
-Otherwise, the next death in your circle will soon follow.
+Bags have no business being on the ground in Poland because it is believed that if you leave your bag unattended, money can easily jump out from there.
+The Polish also have an interesting history of superstitions surrounding death and funerals.
+Some believe that if there is a death, you should bury the body before the next Sunday, or else another death in your circle will soon follow.

-While Friday the 13th is unlucky in many countries, the unlucky day in Spain is Tuesday the 13th!
+While Friday the 13th is considered unlucky in many countries, in Spain it’s actually Tuesday the 13th.
 This is why you should never, ever get married or travel on a Tuesday that lands on the 13th.
-The movie Friday the 13th was still translated as Viernes 13 though, and not re-named Martes 13.
+Interesting fact however, the film Friday the 13th was still translated as Viernes 13 though, and was not renamed Martes 13 when shown in Spain.

-Speaking of unlucky days: In Italy, Friday the 17th is always bad news.
+Speaking of weird superstitions involving unlucky days, in Italy Friday the 17th is always bad news.
 This is why you basically shouldn’t do anything on that day, least of all celebrate a special event.
 If you do (but why would you?!), then please, for heaven’s sake, do not wear any purple!
 Are you getting paler and paler because you’re reading this on Friday the 17th, at a wedding, wearing your best purple suit?
 Don’t worry, you can easily combat your bad luck: If you’re a woman, touch your left breast with your right hand (shake a bit for extra luck), and if you’re a man you just have to touch your… well, maybe don’t!
-After all, it might just be better to risk bad luck instead of almost certainly shaming yourself in front of the other wedding guests.
+After all, it might just be better to risk bad luck instead of almost certainly embarrassing yourself in front of the other wedding guests.

-Killing a spider is a no-go in Sweden, unless you want it to rain the next day (so don’t ruin it for everyone).
-However, before you escape your spider-infested house, be aware that it might be even more dangerous outside: There are two kinds of manhole covers in Sweden, one with an "A" on it, and one with a "K" on it.
-You should always look carefully and never, ever step on one that has an "A" on it.
-The "A" can stand for a number of unpleasant things like avbruten kärlek ("discontinued love") or arbetslöshet ("unemployment")!
+Killing a spider is a no-go in Sweden, because superstition says this will cause it to rain the next day.
+However, before you flee your spider-infested house, be aware that it might be even more dangerous outside: There are two kinds of manhole covers in Sweden, one with an “A” on it, and one with a “K” on it.
+You should always look carefully and never, ever step on one that has an “A” on it.
+The “A” can stand for a number of unpleasant things like avbruten kärlek (discontinued love) or arbetslöshet (unemployment).
 That house full of spiders doesn’t look so bad now…

 In Turkey, to give a knife or a pair of scissors directly to someone means that you will fight or even become enemies.
 This is why you should put these things on the table or floor, so that they can be picked up without being handed over.
 If someone should still give you a knife or scissors directly (thereby making you their enemy), you can get your revenge by planting a fig tree in front of their house.
 Having a fig tree in front of your house is bad luck, but so is cutting them down!
 There is even a saying: Ocağıma incir ağacı diktin — “You planted a fig tree in my home.”

-In Russia, you should avoid going back to your house if you forgot something. ("But I forgot my suitcase, and I’m on the way to the airport!")
+In Russia, you should avoid going back to your house if you forgot something. (“But I forgot my suitcase, and I’m on the way to the airport!”)
 Erm… how did you manage to forget an entire suitcase?
-Okay, so if you have to go back, just make sure not to whistle inside (or you will lose your money).
-So here’s what you do: Sit on your suitcase (to trick the demons into thinking that you won’t be traveling for a while) and look into the mirror before you go back out — bonus luck points if you stick out your tongue while you’re at it!
+But alright, if you have to go back, just make sure not to whistle inside or else you will anger the Domovoi (the household lord) and lose all your money.
+To avoid further enraging your Domovoi, you must sit on your suitcase to trick the demon into thinking that you won’t be traveling for a while and remember to always look into the mirror before you go back out.

-In Brazil, superstitions serve as evidence of the country’s rich cultural mixture: Superstitions like making the sign of the cross when you walk by a graveyard — which clearly came from European settlers — coexist with local ones like not pointing at stars (because this will give you warts on your fingers).
+In Brazil, superstitions serve as evidence of the country’s rich cultural mixture.
+Weird superstitions like making the sign of the cross when you walk by a graveyard — which clearly came from European settlers — coexist with local ones like not pointing at stars (because this will give you warts on your fingers).

-Whistling at night is bad luck in South Korea because it might make ghosts and bad spirits notice your presence.
+Whistling at night is bad luck in South Korea because it will let ghosts and bad spirits notice your presence.
 Writing can be another dangerous evening activity.
-Just think what would happen if you accidentally grabbed the wrong ink pot in the dark and wrote a person’s name in red!
-You’d basically be signing their death warrant, since the wooden sticks and tombstones on Buddhist graves have red writing on them!
+Just think what would happen if you accidentally grabbed the wrong ink pot in the dark and wrote a person’s name in red.
+Koreans believe this to be extremely bad luck, as red is symbolic of death, and the wooden sticks and tombstones on Buddhist graves have red writing on them.